 You begin by importing the skeletal mesh of the character, in this case an Android Policeman, into Unreal Engine.
 He also supplies a suite of animations including ‘Run, Stop & Idle’ motions.

 Controller/keyboard input is defined in the ‘Input Section’ of the ‘Project Settings’, then hooked up into the character via a ‘Character Blueprint’.
 This provides the raw data to apply to the character so that it moves in the direction defined by the player input.

-A ‘Character Blueprint’ is a specific blueprint within Unreal that binds the skeletal mesh & animations of the character, whilst having a number of exposed settings for optimising the character’s behaviour.
+A ‘Character Blueprint’ is a specific blueprint within Unreal that binds the skeletal mesh & animations of the character, whilst having a number of exposed settings for optimizing the character’s behavior.
 It is within this blueprint that you also add a ‘Camera & Spring Arm’ in order to create the classic 3rd person free rotating camera ubiquitous to video games.

 The input data is then manipulated to become a variable that can be transferred from the ‘Character Blueprint’ into an ‘Animation Blueprint’.
 For this project the character can move forward, backward, left, right and jump, and the variables required to drive the animations are ‘Turning’, ‘Acceleration’ and ‘Speed’.

 The ‘Animation Blueprint’ is comprised of a graph for visual scripting and an ‘Animation State Machine’.
 The ‘Animation State Machine’ is used to define the sets of animations that a character can use, when they are used, and the transitions that may occur between animation sets.
 For this project the state machine only transitions between an ‘Idle State’ and a ‘Movement State’.